Creating an inclusive workplace

 HM Treasury’s Women in Finance Charter

-To underline our commitment to equality, diversity and inclusion, Provident Financial signed up to the Women in Finance Charter in March 2019.
-The HM Treasury Women in Finance Charter is a government initiative to improve gender diversity in senior positions within the financial services sector.
-It is a commitment by HM Treasury and signatory firms to work together to build a more balanced and fair industry.
+We signed up to the HM Treasury Women in Finance Charter in March 2019.
+The Charter is a government initiative to improve gender diversity in senior positions within the financial services sector.

 Colleague engagement and involvement